jnozzi/cocoadev.com/markdown/SortingQuestion.md

     8192       2.44       3.95    3.78      186.15
    16384       5.40       8.50    8.02      773.35

-The hybrid is General/MergeSort which use General/BubbleSort when there are eight or less elements left to sort.
+The hybrid is MergeSort which use BubbleSort when there are eight or less elements left to sort.
 I tried different values, but 8 gave the bast result.

-Btw: std::sort is already a hybrid which I believe use General/InsertionSort when there are less than 20-30 elements to be sorted.
+Btw: std::sort is already a hybrid which I believe use InsertionSort when there are less than 20-30 elements to be sorted.